apache/mxnet/docs/community/ecosystem.md

 * [C++ API](../api/c++/index.html) - not be confused with the C++ backend, this API allows C++ programmers to train networks in C++.
 * [Gluon Python Interface](../gluon/index.html) - train complex models imperatively and then deploy with a symbolic graph.
 * [Julia API](../api/julia/index.html) *(Community Supported)* - train models with multiple GPUs using Julia.
+* [Keras-MXNet](https://github.com/awslabs/keras-apache-mxnet) - design with Keras2 and train with MXNet as the backend for 2x or more speed improvement.
+* [MinPy](https://github.com/dmlc/minpy) - Pure numpy practice with third party operator integration and MXNet as backend for GPU computing
 * [Module Python API](../api/python/index.html) - backed by the Symbol API, you can define your network in a declarative fashion.
 * [ONNX-MXnet API](../api/python/contrib/onnx.html) - train and use Open Neural Network eXchange (ONNX) model files.
 * [Perl API](../api/perl/index.html) *(Community Supported)* - train models with multiple GPUs using Perl.
 * [R API](https://mxnet.incubator.apache.org/api/r/index.html) *(Community Supported)* - train models with multiple GPUs using R.
 * [Scala Infer API](../api/scala/infer.html) - model loading and inference functionality.
+* [TensorFuse](https://github.com/dementrock/tensorfuse) - Common interface for Theano, CGT, TensorFlow, and MXNet (experimental) by [dementrock](https://github.com/dementrock)

 ## Toolkits to Extend MXNet